-The Honors program enriches the academic experience of VMI's cadets through intellectual inquiry and sophisticated engagement of issues and problems, whether ethical, civic, or professional.
-The program stresses leadership, strong oral and written communication skills, and the highest standards of academic integrity and excellence.
+The Institute Honors Program enriches the academic experience of VMI's outstanding cadets through activities that encourage an affinity for intellectual inquiry and develop the capacity for sophisticated engagement of issues and problems, whether ethical, civic, or professional.

-The Institute Honors Program recognizes a broader range of achievement than honors earned in any particular major.
-Attainment of Institute Honors is viewed as the highest academic achievement at VMI.
+The Institute Honors Program promotes interdisciplinary conversation and study and is intended to recognize a broader range of achievement than honors earned in any particular major.

 Honors Cadets have access to mini-grants for special projects and activities; support for senior project/thesis research through the VMI Center for Undergraduate Research; and events organized especially for them, including meetings with distinguished guests on Post and trips to sites of interest.

 Honors Cadets are viewed as VMI’s prime candidates for prestigious national awards such as the Marshall, Rhodes, Gates Cambridge, Truman, and Goldwater scholarships.